J-CF-Leung/Study_Vault/Physics/Electromagnetism.md

 	- At $\theta=\pi/2$, the field is azimuthal

 #### A dipole in a uniform electric field
-- The force on a dipole in a uniform field:
+- The _force and couple_ on a dipole in a uniform field:
-	- The charges experience the same force in opposite directions
+	- The charges experience the _same force in opposite directions_
 	- The dipole actually experiences a _couple_:
 	$$\bm{G=p\times E}$$
 	- The couple is zero when the dipole is aligned with the field
 	- Equilibrium is alignment

-- The potential energy of a dipole in a uniform field:
+- The _potential energy_ of a dipole in a uniform field:
 	- No work needs to be done for displacement
-	- Consider work done to increase the angle by $d\theta$
+	- Consider work done to _increase the angle_ by $d\theta$
 	- Taking $\theta=\pi/2$ as the reference:
 	$$U=-\bm{p\cdot E}$$
 	- Negative when dipole is more aligned